-The course is designed to prepare the Registered Nurse, senior student nurse or a graduate nurse for entry level skills in the operating room.
-Emphasis is on application of theoretical principles to a clinical setting.
-Participants have an opportunity to apply knowledge and skills learned in surgical setting.
+This course is designed to prepare the registered nurse, senior student nurse or a graduate nurse with entry level skills for work in the operating room.
+Emphasis includes application of theoretical principles, knowledge and skills learned in a perioperative clinical setting.